 With the AMD Zen 3 release date approaching, more and more is becoming known about the specs, performance, and prices of Ryzen 4000 CPUs.
 AMD’s Zen 2 processors have done well against Intel’s Coffee Lake competition, solidifying its brand once again in the halls of manufacturing greatness.
 From the looks of things, Zen 3 will continue this trend and keep fighting the good fight.

-Zen 3 processors are going to be produced using a brand new 7nm+ fabrication process, which brings with it a whole host of opportunities for increasing efficiency and performance.
-It promises increased transistor density, higher core counts, higher clock speeds, and higher instructions per clock (IPC).
-It also promises lower power consumption, but this could mean either a lower TDP or (more likely) more performance for the same amount of power.
+Zen 3 processors are going to be produced using an improved 7nm fabrication process, which will bring with it a whole host of opportunities for increasing efficiency and performance.
+Process node improvements usually promise increased transistor density, higher core counts, higher clock speeds, and higher instructions per clock (IPC).
+Zen 3 should also promise lower power consumption, but this could mean either a lower TDP or (more likely) more performance for the same amount of power.

-The change in architecture isn’t an entire overhaul, but then again it’s not merely a refresh, either – AMD’s Forrest Norrod has claimed Zen 3 is “an entirely new architecture.”
+The change in architecture from Zen 2 to Zen 3 isn’t merely a refresh, either – AMD’s Forrest Norrod has claimed Zen 3 is “an entirely new architecture.”
 This makes predicting Zen 3’s performance increase over Zen 2 quite difficult, as we could see an increase in-line with the slight architectural change that occurred between Zen and Zen+, or we could see something more like the leap from Zen+ to Zen 2.
 Either way, AMD enthusiasts will be happy – it’ll be good, or it’ll be great.